fracarma/Lightning-Object-Creator-Component/README.md

 #### save(*Object* fieldList)

 Commit the records to the database.
 Support Insert, Update and Delete.
 It is possible to define new values for all the record fields (e.g. After inserting the parent, write the id to the child records).
+The event *savedItemList* (see [here](src/aura/returnItemList/savedItemList.evt)) is fired if the save operation is performed well.
+The returned parameters are:

+1. itemList - *Object[]*: the list of saved item returned by the server
+2. isExternalRequest - *Boolean* : true if the save request belongs to the save method.
+If false, the save request has been internal to the component by the internal *save* button.
+You can enable it by passing the saveButton = true parameter on the component.

 #### fireReturnItemListEvent()